Howie Tamati: Early life and family

-Tamati was born in Waitara on 3 January 1953, the son of Emse and Kingi Tamati.
+Tamati was born in Waitara on 3 January 1953, the son of Esme and Kingi Tamati.
 Of Māori descent, he affiliates to the Te Āti Awa, Ngāti Mutunga and Ngāi Tahu iwi.
 He was educated at Waitara High School.
 Tamati is the cousin of Kevin Tamati.

-Howie Tamati and Joanne Smith had children.
-He is married to Aroaro and had four children.
+Howie Tamati and Joanne Smith had three children.
+He is now married to Aroaro and has four more children.

 Rugby league career

 Player

-Tamati played for the Waitara Bears and represented Taranaki locally before selected for the Kiwis in 1979.
+Tamati played for the Waitara Bears and represented Taranaki locally before being selected for the Kiwis in 1979.
 Tamati played a total of 50 games for the Kiwis, including 24 tests for them between 1979 and 1985.

 Tamati played for Wigan between 1983 and 1984.
 He played against his cousin in the final of the 1984 Challenge Cup.

 Coach

 Tamati began his coaching career with the Wellington side.
 He then coached the New Zealand side for two years from 1992.
 He was replaced in 1994 by Frank Endacott.

 Tamati coached the Taranaki Rockets in the 1996 Lion Red Cup and the 1997 Super League Challenge Cup.

-In 1997 he was appointed the coach of the Oceania Nines Fiji national team.
+In 1997, he was appointed the coach of the Oceania Nines Fiji national team.

-Since 2007 he has been the convener of the New Zealand Kiwis selectors.
+Since 2007, he has been the convener of the New Zealand Kiwis selectors.